Trying to figure out how to start a record label with no money?

 Just remember to review the terms of the platform.
 If you do something you’re not supposed to do and get banned, don’t come and tell me I didn’t warn you.

 Now, I make absolutely NO promises about any of this being easy.
 I successfully raised $15,000 for a local jazz artist a few years ago using Indiegogo, but I was partnered with another marketer, and we used every digital marketing trick we knew.
-We worked almost every day leading up to the campaign and while the campaign was going, and we even had backup plans just in case we couldn’t raise the full amount on Indiegogo.
+We worked almost every day leading up to the campaign, and we even had backup plans just in case we couldn’t raise the full amount on Indiegogo.

 And once your campaign is done, you’ve still got to deliver on the incentives you promised your audience, which is naturally going to come out of the money you raised.